eeguney/eeguney/README.md

 ## Welcome to my Github Profile

-I am a person trying to improve herself on the front-end.
+I am a person trying to improve himself on the front-end.
 Mostly I'm work with React.JS.
 And I'm trying to learn everything what the front-end requires.

 ## 💖 I like;